Aditya-das-4707-e/Ghost-Port-Cleanup-Tool/README.md

 - `README.md` – This guide and instructions
 - `script.sh` – The automated script to clean ports
 - `script.txt` – Manual instructions for cleaning ports

+## 🤝 Contribute

+Found a weird port issue?
+PRs are welcome — help devs survive haunted ports together.

+---

+## 🎖️ License

+This project is licensed under the [MIT License](LICENSE).
+© 2025 Aditya-das-4707-e

 ### How to use: